 - Salvatori R, Rowe RH, Osborne R, Beneciuk JM.
 Use of thoracic spine thrust manipulation for neck pain and headache in a patient following multiple-level anterior cervical discectomy and fusion: a case report.
 The Journal of Orthopaedic and Sports Physical Therapy 2014;44(6):440-449.

-Another article found that a combination of chiropractic and neck massage reduced migraine headaches almost 68%.
+Another paper found that a combination of chiropractic and neck massage reduced migraine pain almost 68%.

 Migraine Fact Sheet.
 Migraine Research Foundation.
 Retrieved from http://www.migraineresearchfoundation.org/fact-sheet.html on November 2, 2015